• Skip to primary navigation

 Get Help Now

-In Houston, cerebral palsy lawsuits must be started within two years of the time your child was diagnosed with cerebral palsy.
+Texas lawsuits over cerebral palsy can be complicated and difficult.
+Several laws govern how they proceed.
+For instance, cerebral palsy lawsuits must be started within two years of the time your child was diagnosed with cerebral palsy.
+There are some exceptions for minors.

 Medical negligence and mistakes happen when medical staff, including physicians and nurses, fail to act within a reasonable standard of medical care.